Laura Iñiguez, Content Manager at Hirebook

 Complete Leadership Training Before the End of the Quarter

 Like we said before, one never stops learning!
-And since knowledge is power, we strongly encourage you to find new skills to learn and master, especially ones that fit your position and will make you better at your job, or are required for those positions you aspire to get.
+And since knowledge is power, we strongly encourage you to find new skills to learn and master, especially ones that fit your position and will make you better at your job or are required for those positions you aspire to get.
 In this regard, consider using tools like a screen monitoring software to track your efficiency.

 Investing time to learn new skills will improve your worth and place you ahead of your colleagues.
 You’ll have more accomplishments to razzle-dazzle your resume with, and even create a stand-out cover letter, allowing you to land better jobs or start your own business.

 Take on More Responsibilities at Work